w3c/webextensions/proposals/per-extension-language-preferences.md

 This method sets the user preferred language for this extension.

-- If the extension doesn't use `browser.i18n` (there is no "_locales" directory), return a rejected Promise.
 - If the code is an invalid language tag or an unsupported language by this extension, return a rejected Promise.
 - If the code is null, revert to the unset state.
 - else do the following: